 Viewing Narita-san’s collection reveals the depth that can be contained in an object millimeters thin, that grazes the ceiling of potential locked inside such raw material.

-Narita-san’s objects take on fluid shapes, seamlessly transitioning from slender handles to yawning basins.
+Takayoshi Narita was born in Hokkaido in 1969.
+His objects take on fluid shapes, seamlessly transitioning from slender handles to yawning basins.
 At times their forms are almost edgeless.
 Imagining that his pieces were once thick iron rods is almost impossible.
 Envisioning the process and energy that went into their promethean creation is even more so.
 Upon looking closer, they do bear scars of their transformation.
-Like natural rock formations, deep and shadowy textures give some indication to the sheer number of times the material has been effected by heat and hammering.
+Like natural rock formations, deep and shadowy textures give some indication to the sheer number of times the material has been affected by heat and hammering.
 The result, a surface so varied it can only be likened to the terrain of another planet.